Annealed Leap-Point Sampler for Multimodal Target Distributions: Applications of ALPS

-The hardest aspect of tuning ALPS was regarding the hot-state mode finder.
-This was also highlighted in the real-data example following this.
-As mentioned previously, finding ``narrow modes'' is never guaranteed in the finite run of the algorithm if their location is unknown, \cite{Fong2019}.
-In both LAIS and ALPS where the hot state mode finder is required, it was found that an inverse temperature of 0.000005 worked very well and rapidly found the modes; typically within a few thousand iterations of the algorithm.
-As one would expect the performance of the mode finder is sensitive to its tuning and therein the algorithm's success also.
-The observations made in these empirical studies has suggested that the temperature of the hot state should also move dynamically to increase the robustness of this part of the algorithm.
+The most difficult aspect of tuning ALPS was with respect to the Exploration Component for mode-finding.
+This was also highlighted in the real-data example in the following section.
+As mentioned previously, finding ``narrow modes'' is never guaranteed in the finite run of the algorithm if their location is unknown \citep{Fong2019}.
+In both LAIS and ALPS where mode-finding is required, it was found that an inverse temperature of $\beta_{\text{hot}} = 0.000025$ worked very well and rapidly found the modes; typically within a few thousand iterations of the algorithm.
+However, in this example the number of modes was known and so the mode finding could be optimised for ALPS and LAIS; something not possible in a real data example where one may continue mode searching throughout the duration or even doing some pre-computation dedicated to mode searches (as was the case in the following real-data example in Section~\ref{sec:SURexample}).

-With the tuning of the hot state tuned as described, the hot state mode finder typically discovered all four mode-points within the first 4000 iterations of the algorithm.

-Each of the three algorithms was run a total of 10 times, where for fair comparability the chains were all initiated from the first mode, $\mu_1$ in each instance.
-Furthermore, all chains were run long enough to generate 200,000 samples from the target temperature (including the burn-in samples).